glennjones/extending-the-offline-web/README.md

 * In a command line move to the projects parent directory
 * `$ npm install`
 * `$ node app`
-* The slide website can then be accessed from http://localhost:3030/
+* The slide website can then be accessed from http://localhost:3030/slides/
+* The web worker code examples from http://localhost:3030/code/

 # Reading and watching list